Rules and procedures for the 6thTop of the World International Piano Competition 2019

 - Tsjaikovskij No 1

-Invited contestants will be provided with free hotel accommodation in Tromsø for the whole period of the competition even if they fail to qualify for the second or final rounds.
+Invited contestants will be provided with free accommodation in Tromsø for the whole period of the competition even if they fail to qualify for the second or final rounds.

 Invited contestants must book and pay their own travel to and from Tromsø.